KILTprotocol/spec-ext-credential-api/readme.md

 | message_type | `ERROR` |

 Error codes are currently unspecified.
-On receiving the error message the extension and the dApp should abort and reset the current workflow.
+Upon receiving an error message, the extension and the dApp should abort and reset the current workflow.

 content: